Wills

 Estate planning (also referred to in the farm transfer context as “succession planning”) is the process of strategically controlling your assets during your life and strategically distributing your assets after death.
 Important estate planning goals are: 1) Ensuring you have the necessary income and resources upon which to live; 2) Ensuring that upon your death, your assets go to the people and/or organizations you intend; and 3) Minimizing estate taxes, fees, delay, disputes, confusion, and associated court costs.

 Estate planning involves setting goals and using legal tools and strategic planning to meet those goals.
 A will is a key part of an estate plan.
 Your will (and/or trust) should be tailored to meet your farm transfer goals.
 Property, farm business ownership, and the transition or distribution of such assets should be examined and tailored to your farm transfer goals.
-Estate liquidity issues should be reviewed and can sometimes be addressed with the help of life insurance.
+Estate liquidity issues (being able to acquire cash quickly) should be reviewed and can sometimes be addressed with the help of life insurance.
 Family income requirements should be matched with projected income.
 Other issues to be considered include treatment of heirs (farming and non-farming), incapacity planning through the use of powers-of-attorney and health care directives, disability planning, tax planning, personal representative or trustee selection, estate administration cost savings, long-term health care issues, and more, depending on your personal situation.

 Estate planning can be a simple or complex process depending upon the size and composition of your estate, your family situation, and your business situation.
 No two families have precisely the same set of circumstances.
 Farm families, however, tend to have more complex estates and goals.
 Effective estate planning for farmers requires the help of an estate planning attorney, preferably one that has experience working with farmers.
 Without legal help, specific farm transfer goals are unlikely to be met.
 Investing in strategic estate planning up front is often far less costly and disruptive to a farm family than handling these issues after a disability or death.